 “What is the Government doing to help individuals and businesses?”

-“I can’t afford to repay my loans, what should I do?”
+“I can’t afford to repay my bank loans, what should I do?”

 If you have concerns about your situation, we recommend you contact your bank, to see what it can do to help.
 Let your bank know you are, or expect to be, unable to meet your loan or credit card repayments.
 This includes home loans, personal loans, credit cards and overdrafts.
 Banks are encouraging customers to get in contact sooner rather than later if they are experiencing, or expect to experience, financial hardship as a result of COVID-19.
 Banks have a range of hardship assistance options available which can be considered depending on the customer’s circumstances.
 Some of the assistance options that may be available are: